Evaluation Assurance Level

 Electronic funds transfer at point of sale

-Electronic mail is a method of exchanging messages between people using electronic devices.
+Standing for 'electronic mail', a method of exchanging messages between people using electronic devices.

 An ACSC program that sets out the requirements for government and organisations to be formally recognised to conduct emanation security practices to national standards.